-We have created a number of digital exhibits to help interpret the histories connected to our site.
-These exhibits cover a variety of topics, including: Frances Willard, the WCTU, women’s history, race, activism, and temperance.
+We have created a number of digital exhibits to help interpret the histories connected to our historic site.
+These exhibits cover a variety of topics, including Frances Willard, the WCTU, women’s history, race, activism, and temperance.

-This is an award-winning community history project that explores the conflict between Frances Willard and African-American activist Ida B. Wells.
-The project includes a digital exhibit of original archival sources, community conversations, and public programs.
-The goal of the project is to uncover the full truth of the conflict, and explore its many meanings and ramifications for our world today.
+This is award-winning community history project explores the conflict between Frances Willard and activist and investigative journalist Ida B. Wells.
+Embracing a digital exhibit featuring original archival sources, community conversations, and public programs, the project’s goal is to uncover the full truth of the conflict and to explore its meanings and ramifications for our world today.

-Performing Temperance is an online exhibit that features primary sources while exploring the ways temperance advocates used oratory, recitation, and drama to disseminate their reform agenda, educate children, and train temperance workers – especially women – to speak in public.
+Performing Temperance is a digital book history exhibit that uses primary sources to explore the ways in which temperance advocates used oratory, recitation, and drama to disseminate their reform agenda, educate children, and train temperance workers – especially women – to speak in public.

 Influences of a Self-Made Woman looks at the journals of Frances Willard’s early life in order to better understand her early influences: people, places, and ideas, that fostered her devotion to the woman’s suffrage movement, social activism, and political work.
 Willard’s journals are available to view online.